megabug/gallagher-research/formats/card-specific/mifare-classic.md

 ### Block 2

-If enabled for the site, contains a 16 byte [Mifare Enhanced Security](../mes.md) block.
+If enabled for the site, contains a 16 byte [MIFARE Enhanced Security](../mes.md) block.
 Otherwise, should contain all zeroes.
 However, cards have been seen in the field that appear to contain uninitialised data from the stack during the encoding process!

 ### Block 3

-Block 3 is set in the usual Mifare-specific way, with the following settings:
+Block 3 is set in the usual MIFARE-specific way, with the following settings:

 * Key A: `0x160A91D29A9C`